 There is also a requirement to submit a land transaction return where the anti-avoidance provisions of FA 2003, ss 44A or 75A apply.
 See the Stamp duty land tax ― basic rules guidance note for further details in relation to section 75A.
 The provisions of section 44A determine the SDLT treatment in situations where a contract provides for the conveyance of an interest in land to a third party.

-The deadline for submitting a land transaction return and paying
+The deadline for submitting a land transaction return and paying the SDLT is

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.